Table of Contents

 Either chew fennel or drink fennel tea.

-Uric acid, liver cleansing, detoxification
+Uric acid, the liver cleansing, detoxification

 Prepare infusion of fennel seeds.
 This infusion (How to make fennel infusion) is prepared by putting one teaspoon of fennel seeds in one cup boiling water for 20 minutes.
 Filter this and drink.